Billionaire Profile

 2011

-Opened Crystal Bridges Museum of American Art
+Founded Crystal Bridges Museum of American Art

 2017

-Formed the Alice L. Walton Foundation
+Founded the Alice L. Walton Foundation and the Art Bridges Foundation

-Created a foundation to promote arts, education, health, and economic opportunity.
+Established foundations focused on arts, education, health, and economic opportunity.

 Philanthropy & Social Impact